Participation of Patients From Racial, Ethnic Minority Groups in Phase 1 Cancer Drug Development Trials

 Media advisory: The full study is linked to this news release.

-Authors: Regina C. Betz, M.D., of the University of Bonn in Bonn, Germany, is the corresponding author.
+Authors: Erica E. Marsh, M.D., M.S.C.I., of the University of Michigan in Ann Arbor, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.